sushil-great/Piratezparty/Awesome-Collection/Awesome-Reddit.md

 * [r/visualnovels](https://www.reddit.com/r/visualnovels/) - *A community for discussing visual novels, their development, and the medium*

+* [Comicbooks](https://www.reddit.com/r/comicbooks/) - *A reddit for fans of comic books, graphic novels, and digital comics*

+* [Noveltranslation](https://reddit.com/r/noveltranslations/) - *A community for people who cannot read but join together to read the same 5 translated webnovels over and over again in an attempt to decode the mysteries of written language*

 # Piracy Related Subreddits

 * [r/Piracy](https://www.reddit.com/r/Piracy) - *A community dedicated to the discussion of digital piracy*